 The author has never seen an example of a smoothly polished cased 6185 014 without its accompanying bracelet.
 Not surprising when you consider the additional cost of that bracelet – it’s hardly a throwaway item.
 Conversely, every example of a 6185 024 that has been seen without a bracelet has the hammered case.

-Turning to the next page in the newsletter we see two more VFA references depicted.
+On the right hand page of the double page spread we see two more VFA references depicted.

 On the left, again from Suwa Seikosha, is the 6185 030 (6185-8020).